Goyangi Means Cat by Christine Mcdonnell pictures by Steve Johnson and Lou Fancher

 The story is equally as impressive.
 It is about a young girl, Soo Min, who is adopted and moves from Korea to the US.
 She finds the transition (understandably) difficult, but finds solace in her new parents’ cat.
 One day the cat goes outside and Soo Min is very upset.
 The cat comes back at the end of the day and she is relieved.
 This event also inspires her to say her first word in English: “home.”

-While this book talks about adoption, it is really a story about a person finding comfort in a difficult situation and finding a way to adjust and adapt to a major life change.
+While this book is about adoption, anyone can identify with the Soo Min finding comfort in a difficult situation and finding a way to adjust and adapt to a major life change.

 Where Obtained: Library.